ITfoxtec/FoxIDs/docs/email.md

 ﻿# Email provider

 FoxIDs supports sending email with [SendGrid](#sendgrid) and SMTP.
 Both can be configured as an email provider in [each environment](#configure-email-provider-in-environment) or [generally](#configure-email-provider-generally) in the FoxIDs site configuration.
-FoxIDs sends emails to the users for e.g., account verification and password reset.
+FoxIDs sends emails to the users for e.g., account verification and to set a new password.

 ## SendGrid